nickgogan/0project-YTArchive/docs/testing-guide.md

 python -m tests.debug.debug_status_logic --verbose
 ```

 These tools are valuable when standard unit tests aren't sufficient to diagnose an issue.
+They're especially useful for AI coding assistants to pinpoint root causes without having to run interactive debugging sessions.

-See the `README.md` in the debug directory for details on each script's purpose and usage.
+See the `README.md` in the debug directory for:
+- Details on each script's purpose and usage
+- Specific guidance for developer agents (AI assistants)
+- Recommended workflows for diagnosing complex issues

 ### Centralized Infrastructure